vryy/4C/.gitlab/issue_templates/FAREWELL.md

 Labels: Assign the "team" label.
 -->

-## Many thanks for all your contributions to BACI!
+## Many thanks for all your contributions to 4C!

 We wish you all the best for the future and hope to stay in contact (to bother you with the bugs you left behind :stuck_out_tongue_winking_eye:).